 The DOROTHY programme will involve working with two academic supervisors, one in Ireland and one abroad.
 Ahead of applying, contact potential supervisors to ask if they would be happy to work with you and support your application.

 In Ireland, your supervisor should be employed by one of Ireland’s eligible Higher Education Institutions.
 Look at different institutions’ websites and learn about their research specialisms.
 Visit staff profile pages to read about their research.
-If you find a potential supervisor whose research interests match with your project, send them an email with details of your project and the DOROTHY programme, asking whether they would be happy to support your application and work with you.
+If you find a potential supervisor whose research interests match with your project, send them an email with details of your project on public health crises and the DOROTHY programme, asking whether they would be happy to support your application and work with you.
 You may also wish to share the DOROTHY Supervisory Charter with them, to help them understand what supervision entails.

 4 | Engage in international mobility